kkkgo/LTSB-Add-MicrosoftStore/README.md

 I want to make absolutely clear that this project was created by kkkgo.
-I have simple made some very minor changes for compatability with Windows Server 2016.
+I have simply made some very minor changes for compatability with Windows Server 2016.

 # Add Store to Windows 10 Enterprise LTSB
 For Windows 10 Enterprise 2015 / 2016 LTSB or Windows Enterprise 2015 / 2016 LTSB N